CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-access.md

 4. The copy-paste function from your computer/laptop to the browser visualizing your secure desktop is entirely disabled for security reasons.
 However, you can use this function inside the virtual desktop.

 5. Only files saved in the shared-directory or the external volume are accessible to all project members via the virtual desktop.
+Read more about [external volume](./sd-desktop-create.md#3-add-an-external-volume).

 You can close the connection to your virtual desktop in two ways: